Shekoo93/MLR/README.md

 -The visual knowledge represented by mVAE is trained on MNIST and f-MNIST -The skip connection (from L1 to L5) was trained on cropped MNIST and f-MNIST that were presented in different locations with some degrees of rotation
+-tokens_capacity.py file  consists of functions that compute cross correlations for novel vs. familiar shapes , detect whether a given stimulus is novel or familiar and do the binding test
+-.png images are the novel images used in the model to assess memory for novel shapes -the model and classifiers are defined in mVAE.py file

 To train the model:
 Run the Training.py and save the model in output1 (you can run 10 times and save them in different directories from output1 to output10)